MimiOnuoha/Creative-Approaches-NYU/syllabus.md

 - Do:
   - Check out Julia Weist's piece (for background, read [this](https://www.newyorker.com/culture/culture-desk/a-new-word-on-the-internet))
   - Look at the [AdNauseam](https://adnauseam.io/) project (Helen Nissenbaum, Mushon Zer-Aviv)
   - Once you've finished the readings, choose two of them to respond to.
 Write 300-400 words about how the advertising model of the web is related to the  concepts that we discussed last week.
 Be sure to note the things about the Internet specifically that are standing out to you—remember that you'll be making a work tied to one of these things soon!
+(Submit using homework form, week 7.1)

 #### March 12: The Internet: advertising, business model, and platform accountability